 Keeping up to date with news stories involving or impacting the company will provide an instant talking point should you ever need it.

 Similarly, it can be useful to research leaders within the organisation, ascertaining where their remit lies and whether their background aligns with yours in any way.
 LinkedIn and other professional networking platforms are a great source of information, helping you consider the types of projects they might lead and why you would want to work with them.
-True business partnering skills are a valuable asset within HR and your interviewers will want to see that you take an active interest in a range of stakeholders within the business.
+True business partnering skills are often a valuable asset and your interviewers will want to see that you take an active interest in a range of stakeholders within the business.

 Remember to read the small print and request further information